crescent-network/crescent/TECHNICAL-SETUP.md

 # Technical Setup

-To ensure you have a successful experience working with our farming module, Tendermint recommends this technical setup.
+To ensure you have a successful experience working with our farming module, we recommend this technical setup.

 ## Github Integration